PedroCBrito/PedroCBrito/README.md

 ### Hi!!!
 I'm Pedro, so happy to see you here

-🌱 I’m currently learning about everything but in principal Java
+🌱 I’m currently learning about everything but in principal Java and Javascript

 📫 How to reach me: pedro.ca.brito@hotmail.com